Immigration updates

 Apply for an initial study permit (from outside of Canada)

 If you will be studying in Canada for more than six months, you require a valid study permit for the duration of your studies.
-Apply for your study permit as soon as you receive your Letter of Acceptance and Provincial Attestation Letter, if needed.
+Apply for your study permit as soon as you receive your Letter of Acceptance and Provincial Attestation Letter.

 Extend your study permit (in Canada)

-Every study permit has an expiration date, and you must renew it before it expires if you’re planning to study in Canada past your study permit’s expiration date.
-Study permits can only be renewed from inside Canada.
+Every study permit has an expiration date, and you must extend it before it expires if you’re planning to study in Canada past your study permit’s expiration date.
+Study permits can only be extended from inside Canada.

 How to amend your study permit (from within Canada)